elf4j/elf4j-provider/README.md

 ### Async logging only

-Logging output is always asynchronous.
-This is for throughout performance and moreover the 80/20 rule: When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?
+elf4j-provider output is always asynchronous.
+This is for throughout performance and, moreover, the 80/20 rule: When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?

 ### Standard streams output only

 Besides the standard streams (stdout/stderr), it may be trivial for the application logging to support other output channels.
-Yet it's arguably more trivial for the hosting system to redirect/forward standard-stream data to other destinations than the system Console, e.g. log files and/or other central repositories.
-Such data collecting process - be it as simple as a Linux shell redirect, or as sophisticated as running collector agents of comprehensive observability services - is not considered as a concern of the application-level logging.
+Yet it's arguably more trivial for the hosting system to redirect/forward standard-stream data to other destinations than the system Console, e.g. log files and/or other central repositories. elf4j-provider does not consider such data collecting process as an application-level concern, assuming the hosting system will address such concerns - be it as simple as a Linux shell redirect, or as sophisticated as running collector agents of comprehensive observability services.

 ### Log patterns including JSON